Universal-Connect-Project/ucw-app/ui/README.md

 # Universal Connect Widget embedded project

 ## Docker
 This project is hosted on Dockerhub.
-It is mean to be run via docker-compose.
+It is meant to be run via docker-compose.
 Please follow the steps in the [README.md](../README.md) for more information.

 ## Local Development